5MLD: Threat or Opportunity?

 Whatever the reason, governments and regulators are unnerved by the potential misuse of cryptocurrencies.
 The European Parliament Think Tank estimates this misuse to be worth over €7 billion.

-So, under the 5th EU Money Laundering Directive (5MLD), which will come into force from January 2020, the EU is extending its anti-money laundering and counter-terrorist financing (AML/CTF) regulations to firms in the cryptocurrency space - including those holding, storing and transferring these virtual currencies, and those providing related advisory services.
+So, under the 5th EU Money Laundering Directive (5MLD), which came into force from January 2020, the EU is extending its anti-money laundering and counter-terrorist financing (AML/CTF) regulations to firms in the cryptocurrency space - including those holding, storing and transferring these virtual currencies, and those providing related advisory services.

 These firms will now need to implement the same AML/CTF policies, procedures and controls as traditionally regulated entities.
 They’ll also need to ensure that their senior management and staff are adequately trained, and collect data about the sources and recipients of funds.
 In addition, companies that work with cryptocurrency providers will need to make additional checks and assess the risk of continuing to do so.